RoscoeTheDog/ApolloXV2-Python-API/README.md

 ![image](https://github.com/RoscoeTheDog/ApolloXV2-Python-API/assets/54086262/d810942f-c0bb-4610-ac65-32727fd07a43)

-ApolloXV2 is a great bsc on-chain solution for trading with features over V1 lets you manage risk better.
+ApolloXV2 is a great bsc on-chain solution for trading; with better features improving on its V1 predecesor which lets you manage risk better.
 Use 1-1001x leverage (depending on the market).
 Provide more than just stablecoins as collateral to trade with.
 Trades settle directly to your hotstorage wallet to reduce unncesssary exposure.

 **Known-issues:**
 + Expression to calculate the order qty only works with USDT USDC stablecoins currently.
 I'm working on evaluating this out soon.